 - Empowerment of the public to support rough sleepers

-All the entries represent people doing incredible work and everyone should be very proud of themselves.
+All the entries represent people doing incredible work.
 Our judges spent a long time identifying the ones that had the greatest impact on us – not an easy task!

 We’re excited to announce that the winners are…